Kaspur2012/Llamacpp-Model-Launcher/README.md

 ##   Change Log

+*   12/01/2025 -
+    *   significant to offload to cpu strategy, minor changes to the other 2 strategy
 *   11/20/2025 -
     *   added --mmproj parameter popup for qwen3 VL model during the initial starting of tuning
     *   minor refactoring, trying to make main_window.py smaller